ASL University ►

 The sign for "arrive" uses flat hands ("B"-hands).
 The non-dominant hand is held out away from the body with the palm angled in toward your chest and a bit upward.
 The dominant hand starts near your body, palm back, and moves forward until it slaps into the palm of the non-dominant hand.

-Memory aid :The right hand arrives at the left hand.
+Memory aid :The dominant hand arrives at the non-dominant hand.

 ARRIVE / get to / make it there: